-Guatemala, with a total population of 14,099,032 as of July 2012, is located in Central America, bordering the Gulf of Honduras (Caribbean Sea) between Honduras and Belize, and bordering the North Pacific Ocean, between El Salvador and Mexico.
+Guatemala, with a total population of 16,581,273 as of July 2018, is located in Central America, bordering the Gulf of Honduras between Honduras and Belize and the North Pacific Ocean between El Salvador and Mexico.

 Guatemala covers a total area of 108,889 km2 and has a tropical climate.
 The country is the most densely populated in Central America and has the highest population growth in Latin America.
 GDP is roughly half the average of that in Latin America and the Caribbean at $138.1 billion.

-In 2009, Guatemala experienced a very slow progress in its economy due to the global recession that reduced foreign investments and export demand from Central American and US markets.
-This depreciating economy status gradually recovered in 2010-2011 and by the year 2012 the country hopes to normalize its economic situation.
+In 2009, Guatemala experienced very slow progress in its economy due to the global recession that reduced foreign investments and export demand from Central American and US markets.
+By 2015, GDP growth rate in the country was 4.1% and by 2017 GDP growth had slowed down to 2.8%.

 Overview of Resources

 Guatemala has abundant mineral reserves that include uranium, sand and gravel, nickel, limestone, petroleum, coal, gold, silver, copper, iron ore and cobalt.
 These minerals play a significant role in providing investment potential for fostering development and exploration in the country.

 In 2017, Guatemala exported $560 million of mineral products including refined petroleum, lead ore and nickel ore, and $101 million of precious metals, primarily gold and silver.